slarsendisney/personal-site/README.md

 ### Can you help me get started?

 If you have questions about implementation, please refer to the this page and the [Gatsby docs](https://www.gatsbyjs.org/docs/).
 I have spent considerable time ensuring that there are comments throughout the code to help you get started.
-Due to the amount of requests I recieve, I cannot help individuals but may answer the odd question on twitter.
+Due to the amount of requests I receive, I cannot help individuals but may answer the odd question on twitter.

 ### What is the best way to credit you?